Software and IT Report · 2025

 Deep Return Rates

-85% of software & IT users return for a second session, and 73% continue beyond three — confirming sustained therapeutic relationships rather than one-off curiosity or crisis consultations.
+85% of software and IT users return for a second session, and 73% continue beyond three — confirming sustained therapeutic relationships rather than one-off curiosity or crisis consultations.

 Download the Full Report to Learn More

-Access the complete findings, department breakdowns, ROI methodology, and software & IT-specific recommendations from our 2025 Workplace Wellbeing Report.
+Access the complete findings, department breakdowns, ROI methodology, and software and IT-specific recommendations from our 2025 Workplace Wellbeing Report.

 Please enter your first name